Namewee: Career

 In 2006 Namewee released his debut song, "Muar Mandarin".

 In 2007, Namewee's video "Negarakuku" was released and quickly went viral, gaining 40,000 views in a month.
 The song, a parody of the Malaysian national anthem "Negaraku" (punning on the Hokkien profanity "kuku", meaning penis) sparked controversy over its irreverent lyrics about the country's politics, which some deemed as mocking the government, ethnic Malays and Islam.
 However, Namewee and others challenged this view, stating that the song was meant to comment on the facets of Malaysian life in a satirical way and not to insult anyone.
 Then-culture minister Rais Yatim asked Namewee to publicly apologize, and he was questioned a year later when he returned to Malaysia after graduation.

 A small controversy erupted when a three-part video Teacher Hew's ABC Time (邱老師 ABC 時間), directed by Wee was released.
 In the video, a close friend of Wee, known as teacher Hew, introduces the English alphabet from an adult-oriented perspective.
 It soon became notorious from its heavy use of profanity as well as orgasm sounds, and the board of directors of Chung Hwa High School decided to sue Wee, as the video was filmed in the school compound, but the lawsuit was later dropped.

 In July 2009, Namewee composed the theme and ending songs for Singaporean film Where Got Ghost? which was released on 13 August 2009.

 He acted as the principal cast in Potong Saga and as the supporting cast in Meter.

 Namewee also made a video clip in the late of October 2009, titled Namewee fuck TNB.
 In the video, Namewee's house and Muar suffer a blackout at night, but the local TNB (Tenaga Nasional Berhad) branch office remains lit, while his brother is sitting for the examinations the following day, so Wee goes to TNB to look for answers, but the ensuing quarrel leads the security guards to escort him out of the facility.
-After that, Wee scolds TNB with a genital words and tells them to 'go back to sleep'.
-The ending song is dedicated to attacking TNB, parodically insulting 'TNB' ('Tenaga Nasional Berhad') as "Tiu Nia Bu", foul language in Hokkien.
+After that, Wee scolds TNB with a slur and tells them to 'go back to sleep'.
+The ending song is dedicated to attacking TNB, parodically insulting 'TNB' ('Tenaga Nasional Berhad') as "Tiu Nia Bu", an offensive phrase in Hokkien.

 In May 2010, Wee made a music video Handicap Goal, featuring himself and his friends, including teacher Hew, to celebrate the 2010 FIFA World Cup by playing football with women.